MeteoSwiss/opendata-forecast-data/README.md

 ```
 wget -O <desired_filename> “<pre-signed URL>”
 ```
-Once downloaded, proceed with decoding the GRIB file using the instructions in [Section 2.7.4 Decoding GRIB Files with ecCodes](#274-decoding-grib-files-with-eccodes).
+Once downloaded, proceed with decoding the GRIB file using the instructions in [section 2.7.2 Decoding GRIB Files with ecCodes](#272-decoding-grib-files-with-eccodes).

 ### 2.6 Accessing Static Grid Information: Height, Longitude, and Latitude